ARLunan/MockBotC1-Robot/INSTALLATION_MockBOTc1_ROBOT.md

 [ROS2 Creating a Workspace](https://docs.ros.org/en/jazzy/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.
 The MockBOTc1 code supports ros-distro = **jazzy** currently.

+While not essential the following Ubuntu packages can be helpful in running and trouble-shotting your Robot & Desktop computers.
+Install these ubuntu packages with with
+**"~/sudo apt install" openssh-server, avahi-daemon, htop, nload** .

+From the Ubuntu home directory,
+**~/git clone https://github.com/linorobot/ros2me** , then run **~/ .install**

+1.1 Source your ROS 2 distro, which is **jazzy** in this documentation and workspace source /opt/ros/jazzy/setup.bash cd ros2_ws colcon build source install/setup.bash

+add this script to the ~/.bashrc in your home directory to make this designation persistant for any terminal instance

+**\$ export "source /opt/ros/jazzy/setup.bash"**

+The <your_ws> workspace is designated as **ros2\_ws/src**, or whatever you desire to use.

+\$ sudo apt-get install build-essential cmake libboost-system-dev libboost-thread-dev

+1.2 Configure .gitignore in root directory of Remote Desktop and Robot SBC (Single Board Computer) Suggest use the sample file ROS.gitignore file from [https://github.com/github/gitignore]() .
+Suggest using the ROS.gitignore file and add these several additional lines if VSCode is deployed on the Desktop and Robot machines and you use Git.

+\# VSCode
+/.vscode/
+**/.vscode/
+log/
+build/
+install/

+\# .gitignore
+/.gitignore

+\# .DS_Store
+.DS\_Store

 From a Linux Terminal install the joy teleop packages
     \$ sudo apt install ros-jazzy-joy-linux
     \$ sudo apt install ros-jazzy-teleop\-twist\-joy